-The parties are required to confer regarding the form or forms of production, which may include the extent to which metadata or types of embedded data, if present, are to be preserved and produced.
+In civil proceedings where this rule is applicable, the parties are required to confer on a wide variety of issues including the form or forms of production, which may include the extent to which metadata or types of embedded data, if present, are to be preserved and produced.
 The parties should also confer regarding the form or forms in which each type of the information is to be maintained prior to final resolution, by the court or the parties, of issues relating to the form of production.